 current base fee * 112.5% or

-It's also important to note it is unlikely we will see extended spikes of full blocks because of the speed at which the base fee increases proceeding a full block.
+It's also important to note it is unlikely we will see extended spikes of full blocks because of the speed at which the base fee increases preceding a full block.

 |Block Number||Included Gas||Fee Increase||Current Base Fee|

-With the new base fee getting burned, the London Upgrade introduced a priority fee (tip) to incentivize miners to include a transaction in the block.
-Without tips, miners would find it economically viable to mine empty blocks, as they would receive the same block reward.
-Under normal conditions, a small tip provides miners a minimal incentive to include a transaction.
-For transactions that need to get preferentially executed ahead of other transactions in the same block, a higher tip will be necessary to attempt to outbid competing transactions.
+The priority fee (tip) incentivizes validators to include a transaction in the block.
+Without tips, validators would find it economically viable to mine empty blocks, as they would receive the same block reward.
+Small tips give validators a minimal incentive to include a transaction.
+For transactions to be preferentially executed ahead of other transactions in the same block, a higher tip can be added to try to outbid competing transactions.

 To execute a transaction on the network, users can specify a maximum limit they are willing to pay for their transaction to be executed.
 This optional parameter is known as the